en

 • Scandinavian countries;

-The existence in life certificate survey is initiated by Citibank by mailing pensioners an envelope containing:
+The existence in life survey is initiated by Citibank by mailing pensioners an envelope containing:

 • the explanatory letter with: